artemyto/linux_stuff/README.md

 Opera-Dark - cute Windows-like xfwm4 theme

-.zshrc - zsh config file from Manjaro.
-To use it you need the following packages installed: zsh zsh-autosuggestions zsh-syntax-highlighting zsh-completions zsh-history-substring-search
+.zshrc - modified zsh config file from Manjaro.
+To use it do the following:

+sudo pacman -Syu zsh zsh-autosuggestions zsh-syntax-highlighting zsh-completions zsh-history-substring-search neofetch

+mac/.zshrc - macOS version of the zsh config.
+To use it do the following:

+brew install zsh zsh-autosuggestions zsh-syntax-highlighting zsh-completions zsh-history-substring-search neofetch